 One of the best benefits that employers can provide for their employees is access to a group RRSP savings plan.
-The fact is, defined benefit pension plans are disappearing in the private sector and being replaced with defined contribution or Group RRSP plans.
+The fact is, defined benefit pension plans are disappearing in the private sector and being replaced with a defined contribution or Group RRSP plans.
 However, not all Group RRSPs are created equal and here’s what you need to know beforehand.

 About Group RRSPs and How They Work

 In a Group RRSP, both the employer and employee can contribute to the plan.
 The employer oversees the plan, but the portfolio belongs to the employee who then gets to decide how to invest the money from a list of options.